sensepost/objection/README.md

 As for the mobile applications though, for iOS, an unencrypted IPA is needed.
 If you have the source code of the application you want to explore, then you can simply embed and load the `FridaGadget.gylib` in the project.

 ## installation
-Installation is simply a matter of `pip install objection` with a Python 3 interpreter active.
+Installation is simply a matter of `pip3 install objection`.
 This will give you the `objection` command.

 For more detailed update and installation instructions, please refer to the wiki page [here](https://github.com/sensepost/objection/wiki/Installation).